Ken Davis · MO 152nd · Republican

 The 152nd is Butler County — working families, farmers, small business owners, factory workers, teachers, retirees, and the people who keep our schools, our hospitals, and our roads running.
 That’s who I’ll answer to in Jefferson City.
 Not party leadership.
 Not special interests.
 Butler County.

-Poplar Bluff Rombauer Brosley Fisk Butler County
+Poplar Bluff Rombauer Broseley Fisk Qulin Butler County

 Butler County, Missouri House District 152